Welcome to today's edition of the Rush 24-7 podcast.

 Oh.

-She says that she's heard people in the White House.
+She says that she's hurt people in the White House.

-It's the 22nd annual Curaton for the Leukemia Lymphoma Society of America, the blood cancers.
+It's the 22nd annual curathon for the Leukemia Lymphoma Society of America, the Blood Cancers.

 And the great part of this effort and why your donations to the Leukemia Lymphoma Society are so important is because blood cancer drugs and treatments and therapies funded by the society are providing hope and survival for other cancers and diseases.

-You remember Glevec, we've been talking about Glevec for a number of years now.
+We've been talking about Gleevec for a number of years now.

 We spotlighted its development during one of our curathons.

-Glevec's initial focus was on a really tough form of leukemia called CML, chronic myeloginous leukemia.
+Glevec's initial focus was on a really tough form of leukemia called CML, chronic myelogenous leukemia.

 A very exciting recent long-term study at the M.D.
 Anderson Cancer Center in Houston is now showing a major increase in those numbers.